 If you have a dog, you’ve likely had experience with diarrhea — it comes with the territory of pet ownership, unfortunately!
 The list of causes for diarrhea in dogs is seemingly endless, and the treatment and prognosis are highly dependent on the underlying cause of the diarrhea, and the severity of your dog’s symptoms.
 Thankfully, some episodes of diarrhea resolve quickly and don’t need any treatment at all!
-Some are more serious and do need in-depth testing and veterinary support to decipher the cause and form a treatment plan to make those intestines happy again.
+Some are more serious and do need in-depth testing and veterinary support to decipher the cause and form a treatment plan to make that upset stomach happy again.
 Check out this link for more about what to do if your dog has diarrhea.

 Specific Causes of Diarrhea

 It seems like almost anything can cause a dog to have diarrhea!
 There are so many causes that we can’t possibly list them all here, but the following are some of the more common instigators of diarrhea in dogs that we see as veterinarians.

 By far, one of the most common causes of diarrhea in dogs is “dietary indiscretion” or eating something new or different than normal.
 Dogs are not the garbage disposals that we tend to think they are!
 Even though some dogs seem to be blessed with stomachs of steel regardless of what they may consume, most dogs are very sensitive to food changes and ingesting unfamiliar things.
 This poses problems for a species who also will put almost anything in their mouths–and then swallow it!